Dhruv1401/SimpleQuizGen/README.md

-# Sinple Quiz Generator
+# Simple Quiz Generator 🌟

-Welcome to the Dynamic Quiz Generator, a project created by Dhruv Jadav! 🚀
+Welcome to the Simple Quiz Generator, a project created by Dhruv Jadav! 🚀

 ## Overview